 About Us

-Uncommon Union (UU) provides technology and communication services for clients working in the areas of economic development, international justice, and human rights.
-UU works closely with complex and transitional communities in bringing together diverse stakeholders to advance long-term systemic change.
+Uncommon Union (UU) provided technology and communication services for clients working in economic development, international justice, and human rights.
+UU worked closely with complex and transitional communities to bring together diverse stakeholders and advance long-term systemic change.
+The team received recognition for initiatives serving Nobel Peace Prize Laureates, high-level communications related to the Colombian peace negotiations, the development of technologies for evidence-gathering in war zones to support terror victims, and the production of feature films.

 Uncommon Union evolved from an interactive firm founded in 2004 by Paul Rene Johnson and Elizabeth Schaeffer Brown.
 In our first year of operation, we functioned as an independent laboratory that worked with agencies and cultural institutions.
 Read more >